KundanGaira/Cakephp-phpexcel-component/README.md

-# Cakephp Component for Phpexcel :-
+# Cakephp Component for Phpexcel

-  Use this component to use functionality of **Phpexcel** in your application.We have tried to simplify the commonly used        features in a form of methods.

 ### Dependencies
  * https://github.com/PHPOffice/PHPExcel
  * Cakephp versions 2.*
  * Your Patience :-)

 ### How to use
- *
+ * Download, and place "https://github.com/PHPOffice/PHPExcel" inside you vendor **(app/Vendor)**.
+ * Place our Component inside Component folder (app/Controller/Component).
+ * Load the component in any Controller to use it.

+### Example usage